json-schema-org/website/pages/blog/posts/w3c-wot-case-study.md

 ---
-title: "How the W3C Web of Things brings JSON Schema to the Internet of Things"
+title: 'How the W3C Web of Things brings JSON Schema to the Internet of Things'
-date: "2022-11-01"
+date: '2022-11-01'
 type: Case Study
 cover: /img/posts/2022/w3c-wot-case-study/cover.webp
 authors:
   - name: Juan Cruz Viotti
     photo: /img/avatars/jviotti.webp
     twitter: jviottidc
-excerpt: "Using JSON Schema at the W3C Web of Things to create an interoperability layer so that different IoT platforms, protocols and standards can operate together"
+excerpt: 'Using JSON Schema at the W3C Web of Things to create an interoperability layer so that different IoT platforms, protocols and standards can operate together'
 language: en
 ---